rmrresearch/GhostFragment/docs/source/developer/design/molecule.rst

    The first two points suggest it's better to treat the caps as a separate concern.
-The :ref:`fs_charge_mult` consideration suggests that since the user will need to set the charge/multiplicity for each fragment (usually by specifying the charged atom(s), or the atom(s) with unpaired electrons) the fact that without the caps the fragments in the ``FragmentedMolecule`` class will be radicals is somewhat material as it doesn't actually factor in to assingning the charge/multiplicity.
+The :ref:`fs_charge_mult` consideration suggests that since the user will need to set the charge/multiplicity for each fragment (usually by specifying the charged atom(s), or the atom(s) with unpaired electrons), the fact that the fragments in the ``FragmentedMolecule`` class  will be radicals, is somewhat material since it doesn't actually factor in to assingning the charge/multiplicity.

+Fields.
+   While we ultimately want to fragment the chemical system, which includes the external fields, we want our fragmented chemical system class to parallel the non-fragmented versions.
+Since the chemical system contains a molecule, we want the fragmented chemical system to contain a fragmented molecule.
+The point is that fragmenting the fields is handled elsewhere.